 Jiro looked up from his desk at the open door to his quarters.
-Samantha stood there with a notepad in her hands, smiling in at him.
+Samantha stood there with a slateboard tablet in her hands, smiling in at him.
 "May I bother you for a moment?" she asked.

-"Sure, come on in," the cougar replied pleasantly.
+"Sure, come on in.”
 He gestured toward his bed, indicating that she could sit there.
 "What's on your mind?"

 The Border collie took a seat, but gestured back toward the entrance.
 "Do you always keep your door open," she asked in a teasing tone, "or were you hoping someone would stop in for a shower?"

-The Border collie held up her notes.
+The Border collie held up the device.
 "I've been going around to each of the crew to find out what they like to do in their spare time," she told him.
 "We'll have several weeks of travel time between stops, so I thought I would stock up on some things before we finally head out."

 Jiro frowned.
 "I heard Merlin say that his account was getting thin," he said.
 "Can we afford hobby material?"